nidhi0606/VyaPyaarAI/README.md

 **About us**

-VYAPYAAR AI is creating a an ecosystems of brands ,B2B - commerce company focused on technology and supply chain innovation that aims to empower retailers to be competitive by providing technology, operational expertise and scale advantage.
+APNAVYAPYAAR AI is creating a an ecosystems of brands ,B2B - commerce company focused on technology and supply chain innovation that aims to empower retailers to be competitive by providing technology, operational expertise and scale advantage.

-VYAPYAAR AI started with a vision to empower millions of retailers which connects billion populations of India in terms of trade.
+APNAVYAPYAAR AI started with a vision to empower millions of retailers which connects billion populations of India in terms of trade.
 Even after ages of Internet in India, small mom pop stores hold more than 90% of all India retail trade & are the backbone of our economy.

 We connect retailers directly with brands with the help of technology & supply chain innovation to source products within 48 hrs.
 Our "execution on ideas" journey started in 2024.
-We started the very first vyapar b2b multi brand platform for unorganised VyaparAI stores in India.
+We started the very first vyapar b2b multi brand platform for unorganised APNAVYAPYAAR stores in India.
 IMPACT CREATED
 FASTEST GO-TO-MARKET Through our platform, we provide the fastest go-to-market strategy.
 We guarantee capturing 10% of market share within 3 months of launch.
-CONSUMER REACH VYAPYAAR AI operates in tier II cities & we have 30% consumer reach in these cities via our retailers network
+CONSUMER REACH APNAVYAPYAAR AI operates in tier II cities & we have 30% consumer reach in these cities via our retailers network

 GROWING EXPONENTIALLY | ROAD AHEAD
 30 Cities             100,000 Stores           2Bn Sales        50 Mn Consumer Reach